skyfox69/jsapi/README.md

 The one and only positional argument of the `api_parameter` directive specifies the mandatory name of the reusable parameter.

-Reusable parameters can be referred by name as below.
+Reusable parameters can be referred by name as

 ```ruby
 api_operation do